Revolutions of 1917–1923

-The revolutions of 1917–1923 were a revolutionary wave that included political unrest and armed revolts around the world inspired by the success of the Russian Revolution and the disorder created by the aftermath of World War I. The uprisings were mainly socialist or anti-colonial in nature.
+The revolutions of 1917–1923 were a revolutionary wave that included political unrest and armed revolts around the world inspired by the success of the Russian Revolution and disorder created by the aftermath of World War I. The uprisings were mainly socialist or anti-colonial in nature.
 Most socialist revolts failed to create lasting socialist states.
-The revolutions had lasting effects in shaping the future European political landscape, with, for example, the collapse of the German Empire and the dissolution of Austria-Hungary.
+The revolutions had lasting effects in shaping the future European political landscape, with, for example, the collapse of the German Empire and dissolution of Austria-Hungary.

 World War I mobilized millions of troops, reshaped political powers and drove social turmoil.
 From the turmoil outright revolutions broke out, massive strikes occurred, and many soldiers mutinied.
-In Russia, the Tsar Nicholas II abdicated during the February Revolution.
+In Russia, Tsar Nicholas II abdicated during the February Revolution.
 The short-lived liberal Russian Provisional Government was formed, but it was overthrown by the Bolsheviks in the October Revolution, which triggered the bloody Russian Civil War.
 Many French soldiers mutinied in 1917 and refused to engage the enemy.
 In Bulgaria, many troops mutinied, and the Bulgarian Tsar stepped down.
 Mass strikes and mutinies occurred in Austria-Hungary, and the Habsburg monarchy collapsed.
 In Germany, the November Revolution led to the end of the German Empire.
 Italy faced various mass strikes.
 Turkey experienced a successful war of independence.
 Ireland was partitioned and the Irish Free State was created.
 Across the world, various other protests and revolts occurred.